duhaime/douglasduhaime.com/_posts/2016-06-20-simple-image-segmentation-with-scikit-image.md

   <img src='/assets/posts/image-segmentation/partitioned-images/4.jpg' class='partitioned-image'>
 </div>

-This is a fairly tidy example of an image segmentation task, and one that our lab achieved quickly with Python's scikit image package.
-The post below documents the approaches we considered and leveraged for this task in case this write up might be useful to others facing a similar task.
+This is a fairly tidy example of an image segmentation task, and one that our lab achieved quickly with Python's [scikit-image](http://scikit-image.org/docs/dev/api/skimage.html) package.
+The write-up below documents the approaches we leveraged for this task.

-### Converting an image file to a pixel matrix
+## Converting an image file to a pixel matrix

 To get started, one must first install skimage.
 To do so, just open a terminal and type `pip install scikit-image`.
 From there, one can read a jpg or jp2 into RAM with a script such as the following: